ShadAkht23/Wordle/README.md

 # Wordle
-wordle clone
+wordle clone\n
-game is run on the console
+game is run on the console\n
 Using a color library from https://github.com/imfl/color-console